+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Welcome to Yokohama

-The beautiful city of Yokohama is located only half an hour by train from Japan’s capital, Tokyo.
-Here is one of Japan’s largest ports, unique sightseeing experiences, world-class shopping, an extraordinary gourmet cuisine and one of the world’s largest Chinatowns.
+The beautiful city of Yokohama is only half an hour by train from Japan’s capital, Tokyo.
+Here is one of Japan’s largest ports, unique sightseeing experiences, world-class shopping, an extraordinary gourmet cuisine, and one of the world’s largest Chinatowns.

 Yokohama harbour